Designing an Effective Sales Kit

-What is a sales kit?
+What is a Sales Kit?

 A sales kit is a promotional tool that can either (1) enable your sales reps for a new product launch as a selling roadmap or (2) educate potential customers about your business and shows the benefits of your products and services.